-- A. Breakfast will be served between 8:00 a.m. and 8:25 a.m. in the cafeteria.
-The Ala Carte Breakfast will be served in the commons area between 8:00 a.m. and 8:20 a.m.
+Breakfast will be served between 8:00 a.m. and 8:25 a.m. in the cafeteria.
 Students must assume the responsibility to plan their morning schedules to allow participation in the breakfast program.
 The breakfast program will not be considered an excuse for tardiness to the first period class.
-If a student rides the bus, the student must prioritize participation in the breakfast program over socialization prior to school hours. - B. The noon hour lunch provision is served in two shifts, one for junior high students beginning at 10:53 and the other for senior high students beginning at 11:50.
-Students are to eat during these time periods.
+If a student rides the bus, the student must prioritize participation in the breakfast program over socialization prior to school hours.

+The noon hour lunch provision is served in two shifts, one for junior high students beginning at 10:53am and the other for senior high students beginning at 11:42am.
+Students are to eat during these time periods and stay located in the commons.
 Students are expected to return to class at the regularly scheduled time.